chriskonnertz/DeepLy/README.md

 It provides better translations compared to other popular translation engines.
 DeepLy is a PHP package that implements a client to interact with DeepL via their API using an API key.
 You can get an API key for free on their website.
 DeepLy supports both the free and the pro API and will automatically target the correct API end point.
+There are several demo scripts included in the demos folder that show how to use DeepLy.

 ## Installation